oogami-kero/PrivacyPreservingFedProto/README.md

-# FedProto: Federated Prototype Learning across Heterogeneous Clients
+# FedProto: Federated Prototype Learning across Heterogeneous Clients (Research Fork)

-Implementation of the paper accepted by AAAI 2022 : [FedProto: Federated Prototype Learning across Heterogeneous Clients](https://arxiv.org/abs/2105.00243).
+**Note:** This repository is a fork of the original FedProto implementation ([link to the original GitHub repository, e.g., https://github.com/username/FedProto]) created for research purposes.
+The original paper can be found here: [FedProto: Federated Prototype Learning across Heterogeneous Clients](https://arxiv.org/abs/2105.00243).

+---

+## Purpose of this Fork

+This fork is being developed as part of **Seunghoo Lee's Master's thesis research at National Taiwan University of Science and Technnology**.

+The primary focus of this research is to:
+1. Investigate the privacy and security aspects of the FedProto federated learning algorithm.
+2. Analyze potential vulnerabilities associated with exchanging prototypes.
+3. Explore and potentially implement privacy-preserving techniques applicable to prototype-based federated learning.

+Modifications and additions within this repository are made in service of these research goals.

+---

+*(The following sections are based on the original README and describe the base functionality)*

-## Requirments
+## Requirements
 This code requires the following:
 * Python 3.6 or greater
 * PyTorch 1.6 or greater